christc4/archived-sites/archive.avsbq.org/spiritual.md

 - Tourist at monk's cell: <i>&ldquo;Where is your furniture?&rdquo;</i> Monk: <i>&ldquo;Where is yours?&rdquo;</i> Tourist: <i>&ldquo;Mine?
 I'm only a tourist here&rdquo;</i> Monk: <i>&ldquo;And so am I&rdquo;

+- Food is not evil, but gluttony is.
+Childbearing is not evil, but fornication is.
+Money is not evil, but avarice is.
+Glory is not evil, but vainglory is.
+Indeed, there is no evil in existing things, but only in their misuse

+- Our home is in Heaven.
+Please remember that we were created for Heaven.
+Our whole life is just a continuous wondering on the way home